antonsarg/planning-poker-discord-bot/README.md

 npm install
 ```

+> [!NOTE]
+> You can skip the installation if you only want to run the bot in a Docker container.
+For instructions on how to deploy using Docker, please refer to the [Docker Deployment](#docker-deployment) section.

 ### Configuration

 Before you run the bot, you will need to set up your environment variables.
 A sample `.env.example` file is included in the repository, which you should rename to `.env` and update with your specific details.